mashrur29/mashrur29.github.io/_pages/cv.md

   * Developed a categorization to map the existing design space of chatbot avatars
   * Designed and developed a multi-agent chatbot for rich input elicitation (CSCW 2023)

-* Sep 2021 - Present: GraduateResearch Assistant
+* Sep 2021 - Present: Graduate Teaching Assistant
   * University of Massachusetts Amherst
   * CICS 210: Data Structures (Fall 2023)
   * COMPSCI 325: Introduction to HCI (Fall 2021, Fall 2022)